|

 Here is an example of grouping objects together on a table to create vignettes.

 It goes beyond just grouping items in uneven numbers, but also varying heights too.
+Look back at the coffee table now and you’ll see this.

 Low, medium, and high objects together make it interesting vs. just a bunch of stuff on a coffee table!